A guide to everything imaginable to see and do in St. Thomas and St. John, Virgin Islands.

 I have it on good authority this is a ton of fun.
 And why not learn to cook some local cuisine while in the islands.

-Cinnamon Bay allows camping.
+St. John – Cinnamon Bay allows camping.
 Pitch your tent just steps from one of the best beaches in the Caribbean.
-I hear Kenny Chesney camps in the area…in his multi-million dollar, island mansion.
+I hear Kenny Chesney camps in the area…in his multi-million dollar, island tent.

 97. Become a Mermaid (St. Thomas)